'Black Panther' blows away box office with $192M weekend

 "Black Panther" vanquished those notions with $169 million in ticket sales.
 It was No. 1 in most international markets, though "Fifty Shades Freed" bested it in Germany.

 Its release in China will come later.
-This weekend, the Chinese New Year holiday, local productions led by "Detective Chinatown 2" and "Monster Hunt 2" dominated Chinese theaters, with more than $140 million in ticket sales each.
+This weekend, the Chinese New Year holiday, local productions led by "Monster Hunt 2" and "Detective Chinatown 2" dominated Chinese theaters with more than $150 million in ticket sales each.

 "Black Panther" also performed especially well on large-format screens.
 Imax reported $30 million in ticket sales for the three-day weekend.